Smart Workplace and the Internet of Things

 IoT in the workplace: Future Developments

-The use of sensors is going to increase in future, which will make everything easier to measure which goes into physical in the office.
+The use of industrial smart sensors is going to increase in future, which will make everything easier to measure which goes into physical in the office.
 Although it will make office infrastructure more efficient, but can also introduce new challenges.

 - Employees may not like to be monitored by their smart desk or through their badges or any other system.